-Like with tomato stakes, the plants must be checked daily during active growth to, but the taut string provides just enough tension to support a fruit-laden tomato plant without being so tight that it damages the plant.
+Like with tomato stakes, the plants must be checked daily during active growth, but the taut string provides just enough tension to support a fruit-laden tomato plant without being so tight that it damages the plant.

 Growing tomatoes on strings is the best way to stake tomatoes in a garden that wants to make the most use of limited space.
 Tomatoes can be easier to train if they are pruned, but this isn’t absolutely necessary as string can be tied to any additional branches that grow.